mbourgey/CBW_CAN_module3/README.md

 ================================

 In this workshop, we will present the main steps that are commonly used to process and to analyze cancer sequencing data.
-We will focus only on whole genome data and provide command lines that allow detecting Single Nucleotide Variants (SNV).
-This workshop will show you how to launch individual steps of a complete DNA-Seq SNV pipeline using cancer data
+We will focus only on whole genome data and provide command lines that allow creating high quality alignment files usable for variant detection.
+This workshop will show you how to launch individual the first steps of [a complete DNA-Seq SNV pipeline using to analyze cancer data](https://genpipes.readthedocs.io/en/master/user_guide/pipelines/gp_tumourpair.html?highlight=tumor)

 ## Data Source